soos3d/arbitrum-docs/docs/pages/node-running/faq.md

 ---
-title: 'Frequently asked questions: Run a node'
+title: 'Frequently asked questions Run a node'
 description: List of questions and answers frequently asked by node runners
 user_story: As a node runner, I want to review a list of frequently asked questions and answers related to running a node.
 content_type: faq